 Buying life insurance policies for children

 Most families don’t consider getting life insurance for their kids.
 After all, they don’t contribute financially to the household and they are usually at a lower risk of death than older individuals.
 But there are some situations where it could be helpful.
 The first reason would be to take out a small policy to cover final expenses such as a funeral in the event a child has an untimely passing.

 Another reason is to lock in an affordable whole life premium at a young age before any pre-existing conditions appear.
 That could make it expensive for a grown child to get his or her own insurance later in life.
 Instead, you can just transfer the policy to your child when they turn 21 years old.

 Can you buy life insurance for your parents?

+Yes, you can purchase life insurance for your parents to help cover any expenses they may leave behind.
 Buying family life insurance for your parents can help them (and you) financially in a number of ways.
-A death benefit can help the surviving parent if they largely rely on the other for retirement income or other benefits.
+For example, a death benefit can help the surviving parent if they largely rely on the other for retirement income or other benefits.
 An accelerated death benefit rider helps them tap into their policy funds to pay for long-term care.
 Alternatively, if you’re named the beneficiary for a standard life insurance policy, you’ll receive the benefit when the policyholder passes away.
 This can help replace any income you’ve lost or expenses you’ve incurred if you act as a caregiver in their final years.

 Frequently asked questions